 (National Coffee Association)

-More independent coffee shops than ever before are opening stores with drive-through windows, and there is a big push toward ordering with your smartphone using an app.
-These options help you receive your purchase faster and reduce the likelihood that you will need to stand in a long line.
+More independent coffee shops than ever before are opening stores with drive-through windows, and there is a significant trend toward ordering with your smartphone using an app.
+These options help you receive your purchase faster and reduce the likelihood of standing in long lines.

 9. More than 40% of Americans tried out a new coffee during the COVID-19 pandemic.

-10. More than half of typical coffee drinkers prefer to buy coffee certified as good for the environment, farmers, and communities.
+10. More than half of regular coffee drinkers prefer to buy coffee certified as beneficial for the environment, farmers, and communities.

 11. Specialty coffees are increasing in sales by 20% per year.